cloudwatt/applications/blueprint-coreos-openvpn/README_EN.md

 You now have an SSH access point on your virtual machine through the floating-IP and your private keypair (default userusername `core`).

-* You have access to the configuration file with the command specified in your output stack in horizon console.
+* You have access to the configuration file with the commands specified in your output stack in horizon console.
+Use the right one regarding your Operating System.

 * Here are some news sites to learn more: